drasi-project/docs/docs/content/solution-developer/getting-started/_index.md

 Your PostgreSQL Source is now created and ready to use.

 ## Step 2 - Continuous Queries
-To define the two Continuous Queries, create a file named `hello-world-queries.yaml` containing the following Kubernetes resource definitions.
+The following yaml file contains the necessary Kubernetes resource definitions for the Continuous Queries.

 ```yaml
 apiVersion: v1